 The Bandit

-The Bandit is a lightweight buggy with two-wheel drive capable of moving very quickly on smooth dirt tracks.
+The Bandit is a lightweight, two-wheel drive buggy capable of moving very quickly on smooth dirt tracks.
 It has low ground clearance, which makes it very stable on smooth tracks, but it can have problems on bumpy or rocky surfaces.
-Three versions of the { {daec76fd9641048b904129e06fb6c70a}} Traxxas are currently available:
+Three versions of the Bandit Traxxas are currently available:

 - Bandit 2-wheel drive with a brushed motor (without battery and charger)